You’re Driving Leads via Social ALL Wrong!

 First, let’s start by defining social selling.
 Mario gave me this definition:

-“Social Selling: Social selling is leveraging social networks to help a sales person establish a personal and professional brand, understand their buyers through research, allowing them to relate and build a relationship with today’s digital enabled, social engaged, mobile attached and video hungry buyer, which ultimately drives sales.”
+“Social Selling: Social selling is leveraging social networks to help a sales person establish a personal and professional brand, understand their buyers through research, allowing them to relate and build a relationship with today’s digital-enabled, socially engaged, mobile attached and video hungry buyer, which ultimately drives sales.”

 Notice there was no mention of spamming people with messages and connecting with strangers in order to avoid paying for messages.